-In this tutorial, I will show you how to create a realistic embroidery effect in Photoshop using stitch brushes and layer styles.
-The end result will be a font that look like it's embroidery!
+In this tutorial, I will show you how to create a realistic embroidery text effect in Photoshop using stitch brushes and layer styles.
+The end result will be a font that looks like embroidery!

 The following assets were used during the production of this tutorial:

 Create a new 1100 x 600 px document, and create a new layer called Jeans Background.
 Copy and Paste the Jeans Texture on this layer.
 Make sure you use the large texture (2000 x 1500 px).

 Create a new layer called Textured and Fill it with white.
 Make sure you have the Foreground Color set to white and the Background Color set to black.
 Go to Filter > Render > Clouds.

 Go to Filter > Brush Strokes > Crosshatch.
 Set the Stroke Length to 15, Sharpness to 16, and Strength to 2.
 You can, of course, change the settings to your liking.